 Support and advise the Communications Workgroup.

-Decision-Making for the Chesapeake Bay Watershed Agreement:
+Process for Decision-Making:

 Over the 30 year history of the CBP, the partners have signed four agreements, and numerous directives, resolutions, adoption statements and other documents that create cooperative action to restore and protect various aspects of the watershed and Bay.
 This complex and challenging endeavor has routinely relied upon collaborative decision-making.
 Consensus building among the Program partners (all parties can live with the decision) remains the preferred decision-making approach.
 A consensus decision-making process is a group decision-making process that not only seeks the agreement of most participants, but also the resolution or mitigation of minority objections.
 It will aim to be: Inclusive of as many members as possible; Participatory, actively soliciting the input and participation of all; Cooperative, striving to reach the best decision for the group, rather than the majority; Egalitarian with all afforded, as much as possible, equal input into the process; and, Solution-oriented, emphasizing common agreement over differences and reaching effective decisions using compromise to resolve mutually-exclusive positions.